mikelga22/CRUD/README.md

 To test it, follow next steps:

   0. Requisites:
-    -Linux or Mac
+    - Linux or Mac
-    -Docker and docker compose installed
+    - Docker and docker compose installed
   1. Clone the repository in your pc.
   2. Open a terminal and move to the project's folder.
   3. nano app.js, and change the line <<app.listen(3000);>> to <<app.listen(3000,"your_ip");>> and save.